Today we’re talking about the estimated tax penalty because it’s a sneaky tax and most people don’t even realize what it is.

 Let’s get to that.

-Of course, this is going to be different for everyone, but I want to spend some time breaking down the math as simply as possible.
+Of course, this is going to be different for everyone, but we want to spend some time breaking down the math as simply as possible.

 Now to help us illustrate, we’re going to make up a fictional person who we’re going to call Jimmy.